Ynfuien/MineflayerChatBot/README.md

-# Mineflayer Chat Bot
+# MCB - Mineflayer Chat Bot
-This is Minecraft bot written in Javascript with [NodeJs](https://nodejs.org) using [mineflayer](https://www.npmjs.com/package/mineflayer).
-It was created mainly to save chat logs to be able to read them later and to help server owners in testing various functions without having to start another launcher.

-**On public servers you use the bot at your own risk!**
+*This project is **WIP**, in the process of rewriting most of the code*

+Minecraft bot written in Javascript using [NodeJs](https://nodejs.org) and [Mineflayer](https://www.npmjs.com/package/mineflayer).
+It was created mainly to help with server and plugin development, since it often requires another player in the game.
+It's mostly of use when dealing with the chat stuff (who would have thought), and other things requiring a non moving puppet.
+Also, well, it could be great just as an AFK bot.

+**!
+Using bot on public servers will probably get you banned.
+You have been warned !**

 # Description
 ### Features:
-- Connecting to any server with any port
+- Connecting to Minecraft servers (I know, WOW)
-- Connecting using Mojang or Microsoft account or in offline mode
-- Support (In theory) 1.8-1.17 - Tested on 1.17.1 and 1.16.5
+- Support (in theory) 1.8-1.20.4 - Tested on **1.20.2**
 - Bot commands
   - Stopping, starting and restarting bot
-  - Config reload and display, setting and getting config's settigns
   - Right/left clicking inventory slots
 - Ignoring chat messages by RegEx patterns
 - Chat logs in SQLite3 database
-- On join commands to execute
+- Ability to execute commands on join
 - Auto rejoin function with custom timeout
 - Online panel with
-  - chat
+  - chat logs
-  - sending commands
+  - command execution
   - tab completion
-  - up/down arrows function for before used commands
-- Almost all configurable (If not all, code is open source, so play with it!)

-### In project are used packages:
+  - tab list

+### Used packages in the project:
 - [ascii-table](https://www.npmjs.com/package/ascii-table)
 - [better-sqlite3](https://www.npmjs.com/package/better-sqlite3)
 - [chalk](https://www.npmjs.com/package/chalk)